 But damn if that soup wasn't delicious!
 So today I'm sharing my own version of that broccoli cheddar soup, but stripping out the junk and adding in nutritious, wholesome ingredients.

 The base of the soup is roasted broccoli and organic potato, which is then blended up with raw cashews, nutritional yeast, and hummus.
 Yes, hummus!
 It makes the soup extra creamy, adds a nice flavor and I promise doesn't make it taste strange at all.

 You actually probably recognize the base from my Roasted Garlic Cauliflower Chowder which I shared last winter, and you're right.
 We're taking a similar base, swapping out the cauliflower for broccoli and adding in a bunch more nutritional yeast to give it that nice cheesy flavor.

 The result is a creamy broccoli chowder that takes just 30 minutes to make, it's flavorful and light, and is actually quite good for you!

 It's the kind of soup you're going to want to make over and over again this winter.
 I've already made it three times and have loved every bite…or slurp I guess I should say.

 And if you're like me and are dying for something to dip into this creamy chowder, might I recommend either my mini quinoa pizza bites (without the toppings of course), or a few slices of either my quinoa almond flour bread or my high-protein quinoa bread.
 All three would be perfect.

-Now it's time my friend.
-Time for you to whip up a batch of this chowder, grab a warm blanket and cozy up on the couch to binge watch your favorite show on Netflix.
+Now it's the time my friend.
+Time for you to whip up a batch of this chowder, grab a warm blanket and cozy up on the couch to binge-watch your favorite show on Netflix.
 Or is that just me?

 More Healthy Winter Soup Recipes: